cbonaco1/crossmint-coding-challenge/README.md

 ## Feedback
 Make it more obvious that clicking "Validate solution" basically submits your answer.

-Make testing the non-happy path (invalid placement of Soloons, invalid colors and directions, etc.) easier by providing edge cases or invalid values in the `/goal` endpoint
+Make testing the non-happy path (invalid placement of Soloons, invalid colors and directions, etc.) easier by providing edge cases or invalid values in the `/goal` endpoint.

 Allow the APIs to handle concurrent requests